Thoughts on Student Loan Forgiveness and 529 Plans

 For example, if we can’t pay off our home loan and we declare bankruptcy, the bank can foreclose and repossess the home.
 If you default on your student loans, the bank can’t take back your diploma or your education.
 This imposes greater risks on banks and may cause them to be stricter with their lending practices.
 Lenders would be more calculating and now take into account what major you are pursuing, your gender, your age, your racial and family background, and the school you are planning to attend, before giving you a loan.
 This may cause bright students from poorer backgrounds to have difficulty getting loans, or cause them to have higher rates.

 Also, anyone who wants to major in arts or humanities, which typically has a lower post-graduation income compared to majors such as computer science or engineering, may have a harder time paying for college.
 Banks may be less inclined to lend money to those planning to major in less lucrative fields – after all, to the banks, this is all just a risk versus return calculation.
-I personally can’t imagine a world where everyone majored in STEM would be a world worth living in.
+I personally can’t imagine a world where everyone majored in STEM.

 A Better Option: 529 Plans